 Those who have been working from home for a while are used to navigating the various tax rules associated with remote working.
 Although there are many people in the US who work from home or elsewhere, it is important to know how your state’s taxes might affect you.

 Most states will allow taxpayers to claim a credit for income taxes paid in another state.
 If you live in one state and work outside the state, you must apply in that state to receive the credit on taxes you pay in other states.
-I # I have seen that my home state is one of several that offer income tax breaks to residents who are drawing up a state – or state – but I have not seen any evidence of that.
+In a way, working from home may reduce taxes, but there may be a few technicalities established by the government of the country you reside in.
+In addition, the conditions can be related to the room you use for your office and the number of rooms there are in your home.
+I have seen that my home state is one of several that offer income tax breaks to residents who are drawing up a state – or state – but I have not seen any evidence of that.

 If you work in your parents’ home in another state and pay taxes in two states, you will pay those taxes between the two.
 If you work in your parents’ home in the state where you live and work in another state, the taxes you pay in those two states are paid in one state.